-If you lose a car accident lawsuit, you may be stuck paying any damages and settlement amounts that are determined through a trial.
+If you lose a car accident lawsuit, you may be stuck paying any damages and settlement amounts determined through a trial.
 You will also be responsible for covering any costs associated with the case, such as court fees.

 Typically, car accident cases go to trial when one or more parties cannot agree on who is liable.
 This often means that a driver and their insurance company are not accepting any fault for an accident.
-In these situations, a case will go to trial where the accident is examined in further detail.
+In these situations, a case will go to trial, where the accident is examined in further detail.

 Potential Forms of Compensation